mhmmdraflin/mhmmdraflin/README.md

-- 💬 About **I am an Informatics student at STIKI Malang (Sekolah Tinggi Informatika dan Komputer Indonesia), with proficiency in Android app development using Kotlin and Java.
+- 💬 About **I am an Informatics student in Universitas Bhinneka Nusantara, with proficiency in Android app development using Kotlin and Java.
 I am currently developing skills in PHP, HTML, and CSS for web development, with the goal of contributing effectively to the fields of software engineering and mobile application development.**

-- 👨‍💻I’m currently **study Android Learning Path at Bangkit academy By Google, GoTo, Tokopedia, Traveloka**
+- 👨‍💻I’m currently **study In Bhi**

 <h3 align="left">Connect with me:</h3>
 <p align="left">